gemie123/QueueFlow/README.md

 # Data Structure & Initial Checks

-The  main database structure, as seen below consists of a single table: with a total row count of 6095 records.
+The  main database structure, as seen below, consists of a single table with a total row count of 6095 records.
 A description of each table is as follows:

   ![image](https://github.com/user-attachments/assets/e73bc585-0d95-41c1-96ab-c17668a5548f)